lucasjoliveau/doc/en/applications/finance/fiscal_localizations/argentina.md

-It is also possible to retrieve the last number used in AFIP for a specific document type and POS Number as a reference for any possible issues on the sequence synchronization between Odoo and AFIP.
+It is also possible to retrieve the last number used in AFIP for a specific document type and POS Number as a reference for any possible issues on the sequence synchronization between Konvergo ERP and AFIP.

 ![Consult the last invoice number.](../../../_images/consult-last-invoice- number.png)

 ### Vendor bills

-Based on the purchase journal selected for the vendor bill, the Document Type is now a required field.
+Based on the purchase journal selected for the vendor bill, the **Document Type** is now a required field.
 This value is auto-populated based on the AFIP Responsibility type of Issuer and Customer, but the value can be changed if necessary.

 ![Changing journal and document type.](../../../_images/changing-journal- document-type.png)

-The Document Number field needs to be registered manually and the format will be validated automatically.
+The **Document Number** field needs to be registered manually and the format will be validated automatically.
 However, in case the format is invalid, a user error will be displayed indicating the correct format that is expected.

 ![Vendor bill document number.](../../../_images/vendor-bill-document- number.png)